Stem Cell Program

 1) When will my application be reviewed?

 The applications are reviewed by the selection committee at the end of March.
 The selection committee consists of representatives from each of the three participating campuses: CSUSM, Miramar and MiraCosta Colleges.
 The selection committee will be informing students of their status early April.

 2) How will I be trained to perform stem cell research?

 Each selected student will enroll in a stem cell training course.
 This course will provide the theoretical and practical fundamentals to initiate the internship experience.
 During the 12-month internship, the student will be completely immersed in stem cell research.

 3) Where will I be placed for the 12-month internship?

 Each of the selected students will interview will interested labs (up to 5 labs).
 There are 51 labs that conduct stem cell research which have expressed interest in hosting students in the program.
 These labs are located the University of California-San Diego, the Salk Institute, the Scripps Research Institute, the Burnham Institute, and Thermo Fisher Scientific.

 4) What is the stipend and how much of my tuition and fees are covered by this program?

 Students will be expected to work full-time as interns in their laboratories.
 They will also be enrolled at their home campus as full-time students.
 For example, at CSUSM, this may consist of research units, internship units and course units.
 Students will receive $2,500 per month as a stipend plus up to $7,000 to cover Tuition and Fees at their home campus.

-6) A workshop on how to complete the application will be held soon.
-Please stay tuned for updates.
+6) A workshop about the program and how to complete the application will be held on DECEMBER 4, 2014 at 12:00PM in Markstein Hall 303.

 If your question was not answered above, please contact the Program Coordinator, Courtney Dow, at email@example.com.